Legal Tips for HOAs and Condos Following a Natural Disaster

 Parliamentarian Pro Tips: Assisting Large Meetings

+UPDATE: This article received the 2024 President’s Writing Award from the American Institute of Parliamentarians.
 Large annual meetings and conventions create special demands on the parliamentarian.
 For example, numerous business items may move very quickly with lightning speed.
 The large audience and attendees milling about make it difficult to see who wishes to be recognized to speak.
 Votes by voice or even standing can be hard to judge, and the organization may not have electronic voting capabilities.
 Larger crowds gathered in one place create problems that are not present in smaller board or membership meetings.
-That said, Robert’s Rules of Order Newly Revised and other parliamentary manuals tend to focus more on meeting procedure than … Continue reading
+(See Board Procedures Versus a … Continue reading

 Can Boards Make Decisions By Email?